scholarslab/scholarslab.github.io/pages/for-students/dh_fellows.md

 **Eligibility, Conditions, and Requirements**

 * Applicants must be ABD, having completed all course requirements and been admitted to candidacy for the doctorate in the humanities, social sciences or the arts at the University of Virginia.
 * The fellowship is provided to students who have exhausted the financial support offered to them upon admission.
-As such, students will typically apply during their fifth year of study or beyond for a sixth year of support.[^1]
+As such, GSAS students will typically apply during their fifth year of study or beyond for a sixth year of support.[^1] The funding packages for Architecture School students operate on a different funding cycle.
+As such, Architecture PhD students should confirm their eligibility with both [Brandon Walsh](mailto:bmw9t@virginia.edu) and their program director prior to applying.
 * Applicants are expected to have digital humanities experience, though this background could take a variety of forms.
 Experience can include formal fellowships like the [Praxis Program](http://praxis.scholarslab.org/), but it could also include work on a collaborative digital project, comfort with programing and code management, public scholarship, or critical engagement with digital tools.
 * Applicants must be enrolled full time in the year for which they are applying.
 * A faculty advisor must review and approve the scholarly content of the proposal.